tpatterson1996/lcc-metadata-manual/settings.md

 ---

-The settings menu allows the configuring of user specific options.
+The settings menu allows for the configuring of user-specific options.

 ## General Settings